olm3ca/mirror/Model LM40SAMFHD700AG25WV.md

 Initial work thanks to [@avitascmor](https://github.com/olm3ca/mirror/issues/8)

 These are notes compiled from other users in the Issues section for Mirrors with LM40SAMFHD700AG25WV panels.
-For more details, check the original issues such as #8 in particular for more in-depth discussion.
+For more details, read Issues [#8](https://github.com/olm3ca/mirror/issues/8) and [#10](https://github.com/olm3ca/mirror/issues/10) for more in-depth discussion.

 Here is the [technical manual](https://m.panelook.cn/LM40SAMFHD700AG25WV-40-TFT-Liquid-Crystal-Display-module-with-LED-Backlight-unit-detail_155306.html)